• Skip to primary navigation

 Output Stage:

-The negative terminal of the speaker is connected to the ground.
+Speakers negative side is connected to ground.

 Bypass Capacitor: